Personalizing the outdoor experience through data-driven recreation recommendations

 I began by analyzing these three personas to get a better sense of who was going to use this site.

 I noticed that while these people did enjoy the great outdoors in different capacities, none of them had any pain points related to camping trip-planning.
-In fact, some of them didn’t even camp.
-When Gloria and her book club friends went hiking and had to spend the night somewhere, they just booked a hotel.
+In fact, some didn’t even camp.
+When Gloria and her book club friends went hiking and needed to spend the night, they booked a hotel.
 Likewise, John was the only persona who indicated having work and family commitments.

 While the personas offered some valuable insights for my design, I needed more information to understand how to effectively meet our project goals.

-I reached out to friends, family, and others to discuss how they planned their camping trips and made purchase decisions.
-In a few days, I was able to speak with 10 individuals with varying degrees of interest in outdoor recreation.
+I reached out 10 individuals: friends, family, and others, with varying degrees of outdoor recreation interest, to understand how they planned their camping trips and made purchase decisions.

 • While people rarely go camping, they do find time to engage in casual outdoor activities